pawelgalazka/tasksfile/README.md

 * `./node_modules/.bin/` is included into PATH when running commands by `run` method
 * executing `run` command without arguments displays list of all available tasks
 * each call of exported functions is logged to console as well as commands called by `run` method
+* you don't have to use Babel.
+If runjs not finds `babel-register` it will fallback to pure node for your `runfile.js`

 ## Why runjs ?